asyncapi/studio/docs/navigation.md

 ## Diagnostics Window

-The Editor also has resizeable Diagnostics window.
-It shows a quick count of number of
+The Editor also has a resizeable Diagnostics window.
+It shows a quick count number of...
 - errors (in red),
 - warnings (in yellow),
 - informations (in blue),